Comparisons11 min read

 Join SoFi

-SoFi started as a student loan refinancer — which, fun fact, is something a lot of people still don't know about the company.
-Today it's a full-blown financial ecosystem: banking, investing, loans, insurance, and even crypto, all under one roof.
-That positioning is its biggest strength and, honestly, its biggest limitation too.
+SoFi started out as a student loan refinancer — which, interestingly, is something a lot of people still don't realize.
+Fast forward to today and it's become a full financial ecosystem: banking, investing, loans, insurance, and even crypto.
+That's simultaneously its greatest strength and its biggest weakness.

 Key Features

-SoFi Invest covers stocks, ETFs, fractional shares (down to $5), and automated investing through SoFi Automated Investing.
-There's no account minimum for brokerage accounts.
-Options trading is available with zero per-contract fees, which is genuinely impressive — it undercuts most competitors by a meaningful margin, including the industry-standard $0.65/contract that Fidelity charges.
+SoFi Invest handles stocks, ETFs, fractional shares starting at just $5, and robo-investing through SoFi Automated Investing.
+No account minimum to get started.
+Options trading comes with zero per-contract fees, which honestly beats most competitors by a significant margin — Fidelity charges $0.65/contract, for comparison.

-Crypto is integrated directly into the app.
-You can trade Bitcoin, Ethereum, and about 30 other coins without leaving the platform.
-It's not Coinbase-level functionality, but it's there — and for casual crypto exposure, it's plenty.
+Crypto is built straight into the app.
+Bitcoin, Ethereum, and roughly 30 other coins are available without switching platforms.
+It's not Coinbase-level depth, but it gets the job done for casual exposure.

 Where SoFi Falls Short

-Look, the research tools are thin.
-There's no screener anywhere close to what Fidelity offers.
-Mutual fund selection is limited.
-And if you're an active options trader who needs complex multi-leg strategies, you'll hit SoFi's ceiling pretty fast.
+The research tools are pretty sparse.
+There's no screener anywhere close to Fidelity's level.
+Mutual fund options are limited.
+And if you're an active options trader looking to build complex multi-leg strategies, you'll outgrow SoFi's capabilities pretty quickly.

 SoFi Pricing